tianbingithub/iot/intl.en-US/Communications/Server-side Subscription/Use AMQP server-side subscription/Manage consumer groups.md

 -   Applications of consumer groups:

-    -   You can use the AMQP server-side subscription to subscribe to a specified type of messages from all devices under a product and forward the messages to a specified consumer group.
+    -   You can use the AMQP server-side subscription to subscribe to a specified type of messages from all devices under a product.
+Then, you can forward the messages to a specified consumer group.
 Your applications receive messages by listening to the consumer group.

-        For more information about configuring AMQP server-side subscriptions, see [Configure AMQP server-side subscription in the console](/intl.en-US/Communications/Server-side Subscription/Use AMQP server-side subscription/Configure AMQP server-side subscription in the console.md).
+        For information about how to AMQP server-side subscriptions, see [Configure AMQP server-side subscription in the console](/intl.en-US/Communications/Server-side Subscription/Use AMQP server-side subscription/Configure AMQP server-side subscription in the console.md).

     -   You can use the data forwarding function to forward messages from a specified topic to an AMQP consumer group.
 Your applications receive messages by listening to the consumer group.

-        For more information about how to configure data forwarding rules, see [Configure data forwarding rules](/intl.en-US/Communications/Data Forwarding/Configure data forwarding rules.md).
+        For information about how to configure data forwarding rules, see [Configure data forwarding rules](/intl.en-US/Communications/Data Forwarding/Configure data forwarding rules.md).

-    For more information about the differences between server-side subscription and data forwarding, see [Compare data forwarding solutions](/intl.en-US/Communications/Data Forwarding/Compare data forwarding solutions.md).
+    For information about the differences between server-side subscription and data forwarding, see [Compare data forwarding solutions](/intl.en-US/Communications/Data Forwarding/Compare data forwarding solutions.md).

--   Usage of consumer groups: configure the consumer group ID on the AMQP client.
+-   Usage of consumer groups: Configure the consumer group ID on the AMQP client.
 The AMQP client accesses IoT Platform as a consumer group and receives messages.

     Multiple AMQP clients can share a consumer group ID to form a consumer group.
 When a device message arrives, IoT Platform sends it to a random client in the consumer group.
-A consumer group can have up to 64 clients.
+Each consumer group can have up to 64 clients.

     For more information, see [Connect an AMQP client to IoT Platform](/intl.en-US/Communications/Server-side Subscription/Use AMQP server-side subscription/Connect an AMQP client to IoT Platform.md).